 What size/amount of materials can I deposit?

 The number of materials that can be deposited is limited by your individual quota allocation.
 See our Policies document for more information about quotas.
+You may request an increase in your quota directly from ReDATA or by contacting us.
+Justifiable requests will be approved based on need and availability.

 What happens after I submit and publish my dataset?